amcginlay/k8s-primer/content/appendix/710_pid_namespace_hierarchy.md

 classDef blue fill:#0cf,stroke:#333,stroke-width:4px;
 classDef orange fill:#f96,stroke:#333,stroke-width:4px;
 classDef blueShadow fill:#0cf,stroke:#333,stroke-width:2px,stroke-dasharray: 5 5;
+classDef yellow fill:#ff3,stroke:#333,stroke-width:2px;
 class proc0,proc1,proc2 blue;
 class proc3,proc4,proc5 green;
 class proc6,proc7,proc8 orange;
 class proc3-0,proc4-0,proc5-0,proc6-0,proc7-0,proc8-0 blueShadow;
+class pid-namespace-zero,pid-namespace-one,pid-namespace-two yellow;
 {{< /mermaid >}}

-The processes in the child namespaces Green (G) and Red (R) not only have process identifiers (PIDs) which are unique only within their own namespaces, but *also* have PID in their parent namespace--the Blue (B) namespace--which are unique within *that* (parent) namespace.
+The processes in the child namespaces Green (G) and Red (R) not only have process identifiers (PIDs) which are unique only within their own namespaces, but *also* have PIDs in their parent namespace--the Blue (B) namespace--which are unique within *that* (parent) namespace.
 If there are grandchild namespaces, those processes can also be viewed from their parent *and* grandparent PID namespaces, with unique PIDs in each.

+You can investigate this using `ps`, `lsns`, `pstree`, `ls` within `/proc`, and other commands.
+It may be helpful to create separate PID namespaces again if you have not retained those you created in the [Linux Namespaces section]({{< ref "014_linux_namespaces" >}}).